Sunday, December 25, 2022

 Left: Bolivia--Some neighbors were missionaries there.
 Right: Peru--just couldn't resist this.

 Philippines: This was purchased at 90% off on an after Christmas sale a few years ago.
 It was hand carved.
-I have a sister-in-law whose parents (whom I knew before I knew their daughter) served as missionaries in the Philippines, and several friends in our community have served there over the years, as well.
+I have a sister-in-law whose parents (whom I knew before I knew their daughter, because they were friends with my parents) served as missionaries in the Philippines, and several friends in our community have served there over the years, as well.
 The proportions of this one are interesting.
 Mary and the donkey seem on a larger scale than Joseph and the baby.
+And as of August 2023, my older sister and her husband are serving as missionaries in the Philippines.

 Left: Guatemala--my parents and younger sister took a trip there.
 But I ordered this online.
 Right: Brazil--Our youngest son brought this from his mission on the southern tip of Brazil.
 The figures are from banana leaves and the shelter is corrugated cardboard.

-This is my newest addition.
+This was added to the collection in 2022.
 Also of olive wood, this was crafted in Bethlehem from olive wood harvested in Jerusalem.
 Apparently they must prune the olive trees every two years so they will bear fruit, and the prunings are used in many crafts such as this.
 I love the gorgeous grain of the olive wood.
-My parents and brother have traveled to the Holy Land.

 The last of the International Nativities is my German Pyramid.
 This is a family favorite.
 Whenever we gather during the Christmas season, the candles are lit and we enjoy the four, candle-powered, rotating scenes.
 Again, my father and my oldest daughter have each traveled to Germany, and I have German heritage on my father's side.